dychen/django-tutorial/README.md

 	class FacebookUser(models.Model):

-Finally, add whatever fields you want the FacebookUser model to have to the class.
-(Remember, indentation is important in Python).
+Next, add whatever fields you want the FacebookUser model to have to the class.
 The syntax is:

 	{column_name} = models.{FieldType}({field_parameters})